amyasnikov/validity/docs/features/config_backup.md

 * Press "Back Up" button on the Backup Point page.

 * Specify `Backup After Sync: True` in the Backup Point settings.
-This will trigger the backup process each time the respective data source is being synced (no matter via button, API or somehow else).
+This will trigger the backup process each time the respective data source sync occurs (no matter via GUI button, API or somehow else).

 * Execute [RunTests](../entities/scripts.md#run-tests) script with `Sync Data Sources: True` option (`Backup After Sync: True` is required as well).